harta55/EnTAP/docs/source/basic_usage.rst

     EnTAP --config

+In both cases, the following databases will be downloaded:

+* NCBI Taxonomic Database (indexed for EnTAP)
+* Gene Ontology Database (indexed for EnTAP)
+* EggNOG DIAMOND Database
+* EggNOG SQL Database

 .. note:: This is the only stage that requires connection to the Internet.

-If you experience any trouble in downloading the EnTAP databases (taxonomy and gene ontology), you can use the databases contained in the repo download, databases.tar.gz.
+If you experience any trouble in downloading the databases indexed for EnTAP (taxonomy and gene ontology), you can use the databases contained in the repo download, databases.tar.gz.
 Just be sure to set the configuration file to these database paths (as these are the binaries)!

 Flags:
 ^^^^^^^^^^^^^^^^^^^^^